Burn rate

 • How much revenue you need to bring in to start generating a profit in the near future

-A burn rate isn’t a perfect measure of your company’s sustainability—a lot of factors go into that, including the market, your business strategy, and your product-market fit.
-But knowing your monthly burn rate is a really helpful way to make informed decisions about how fast you’re spending money and when to plan for your next round of funding.
+While burn rate is an important metric, it isn’t a perfect measure of your company’s financial health and sustainability—a lot of factors go into that, including the market, your business strategy, your customer base, and your product-market fit.
+But knowing your monthly burn rate is a helpful way to make informed decisions about how fast you’re spending money and when to plan for your next round of funding.

 There are two ways to calculate your burn rate, depending on your company’s current growth stage.
 If you’re not generating revenue yet, you just need to calculate your gross cash burn rate.
 If you’re generating revenue, you’ll want to look at your net cash burn rate as well.